top of page

 For this kitchen, the most effective solution was adding a large walk-in pantry.
 A dedicated pantry delivers several benefits that make it an ideal complement to an open concept kitchen:

 • Tons of food storage: Open shelving and organized zones for canned goods, dry goods, and bulk items.
+Open cubbies or storage boxes can be used on open shelves to maximize space and organization within the pantry.
+Cutting boards can be stored vertically to free up some extra space while being easy to access.

 • Small countertop space: A short work surface inside the pantry provides a convenient spot for food prep, staging dishes, or housing small appliances out of sight.